{{ summaryFigure }}

 How to Use This Tool:

-1. Choose the required Country or document.
-The preset changes the authority, physical size, head band, digital constraints, checklist notes, and source link.
+1. Choose Country or document.
+The selected preset sets the authority, photo dimensions, head band, checklist rows, and source link for that document route.

 2. Select Output target.
-Use Single print/photo lab for a physical cutout, Digital upload pixels when the application asks for a file, and Print sheet layout when you need several cutouts on one sheet.
+Use Single print/photo lab for one physical cutout, Digital upload pixels when the application asks for a file, and Print sheet layout when you want repeated cutouts on one sheet.

-5. Enter Measured head height if you already have a prepared crop or print.
-Use millimeters or inches for physical output, or percent when checking a digital crop against a percentage-based requirement.
+5. Enter Measured head height if you already have a crop or print to check.
+Use millimeters or inches for physical output, and use percent when a digital route defines the face as a share of image height.

-6. Read Size Sheet first.
-If the badge says Head too small, Head too tall, or asks for a higher DPI, fix the crop or resolution before using the print layout.
+7. Read Size Sheet before the other tabs.
+If the measured-head badge says Head too small or Head too tall, re-crop before using the print layout.
+If a preset asks for a higher DPI, raise the resolution before preparing a print file.

 Interpreting Results:

-How to interpret passport photo size lookup results
+How to interpret passport photo lookup result areas

-Result area What to trust What to check next
+Result area What to trust What still needs checking

-Measured head badge Whether your entered head measurement falls below, inside, or above the selected head band.
-Re-crop or reprint if the head is outside the band.
-A passing badge does not check lighting, sharpness, or identity rules.
+Measured head badge Whether the entered millimeter, inch, or percentage measurement falls below, inside, or above the selected head band.
+It does not inspect eyes, shadows, expression, image sharpness, background edits, or whether the correct endpoints were measured.

 Technical Details: